 - If you have a relevant Craftsman skill pertinent to your downtime action please list it.

 - Please submit the downtime action for the character that will be attending the next event.

 - If you plan on including other characters in your downtime, please include the names of all players and characters involved.
-Please cc all players in the downtime email.

 - If your character is involved in a group downtime with other players, you do not get a second solo downtime action.

 - Group downtimes may yield more information results, depending on this topic (because you're saving the plot team the work of writing multiple downtimes!)

 Here are a few FAQ and pointers on downtime submissions: